 Styling by Lina Zedig and Marcus Åhrén

 With 22 destinations from Helsingborg in the south to Östersund in the north, Nordic Camping & Resort is leading in experience-based travel in Sweden.
-For their first major campaign, we focused on what memories their guests might bring home with them and what memories new guests might expect to create during their stay.
-The images where photographed in Helsingborg, Halmstad, Varberg, Grebbestad, Mariestad, Hökensås, Röstånga, Karlskrona and Östersund during the summer of 2017.
+Their first major campaign focuses on what memories their guests might bring home with them and what memories new guests might expect to create during their stay.
+The images where photographed in Helsingborg, Halmstad, Varberg, Grebbestad, Mariestad, Hökensås, Röstånga, Karlskrona and Östersund in Sweden.

 One summer Daniel Berlin asked me to travel to south Sweden and try to capture the essence of his food.
 He didn’t want anything fancy.
 The darker the pictures got the more he seemed to appreciate them.
 He frequently asked if we couldn’t find a way to get more blood into the frame.
 To me this was a very different client.
 As a photographer you're sometimes constrained by editor’s ideas of reality, but Daniel simply asked me to show what I saw, as strong as I possibly could.
 He eventually served everything edible in the pictures to his guests.